Toyota IFS Idler Arm Upgrades

 On-line Ordering:

-NOTE: If any individual, group or company would be interested in acquiring the rights to the idler arm bushing design, please contact us.
-We can set you up with the CAD files and a high quaility US manufacturer of these bushings.
-This has been a very popular product, but at this time we're not able to continue offering it for sale.
+NOTE: While this has been a very popular product for us, at this time we're not able to continue offering it for sale.
+If any individual, group or company would be interested in acquiring the rights to the idler arm bushing design, please contact us.
+We can set you up with the CAD files and a high quality US manufacturer of these bushings.

 We used to offer 4 options for your idler arm needs: